 While it is understandable that tracking the addresses for taxpayers is an administrative hassle for the IRS, when the IRS’s practices with respect to these forms are considered, it seems like the IRS should be required to mail notices to the addresses listed in these forms.
-To hold otherwise, as the court does, allows the IRS to ignore information it has it it’s possession to the detriment of the taxpayer.
+To hold otherwise, as the court does, allows the IRS to ignore information it has in its possession to the detriment of the taxpayer.

 Congress included various notice requirements in the Code given the severity of the consequences for those notices for taxpayers.
 Notice requirements are not imposed for trivial matters.
 To allow the IRS to sidestep the notice requirement seems inequitable.
 And to do so based on the IRS’s own administrative guidance also seems misplaced.

 Given the administrative guidance and court cases like this one, this is a procedural issue that the appeals courts or Congress may need to address.